History of nuclear power: Development and early opposition to nuclear power

 During the 1970s and 1980s rising economic costs (related to extended construction times largely due to regulatory changes and pressure-group litigation) and falling fossil fuel prices made nuclear power plants then under construction less attractive.
 In the 1980s in the U.S. and 1990s in Europe, the flat electric grid growth and electricity liberalization also made the addition of large new baseload energy generators economically unattractive.

 The 1973 oil crisis had a significant effect on countries, such as France and Japan, which had relied more heavily on oil for electric generation (39% and 73% respectively) to invest in nuclear power.

 The French plan, known as the Messmer plan, was for the complete independence from oil, with an envisaged construction of 80 reactors by 1985 and 170 by 2000.

 France would construct 25 fission-electric stations, installing 56 mostly PWR design reactors over the next 15 years, though foregoing the 100 reactors initially charted in 1973, for the 1990s.

 In 2019, 71% of French electricity was generated by 58 reactors, the highest percentage by any nation in the world.

 Some local opposition to nuclear power emerged in the U.S. in the early 1960s, beginning with the proposed Bodega Bay station in California, in 1958, which produced conflict with local citizens and by 1964 the concept was ultimately abandoned.
 In the late 1960s some members of the scientific community began to express pointed concerns.
 These anti-nuclear concerns related to nuclear accidents, nuclear proliferation, nuclear terrorism and radioactive waste disposal.
-In the early 1970s, there were large protests about a proposed nuclear power plant in Wyhl, Germany.
-The project was cancelled in 1975 the anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.
-By the mid-1970s anti-nuclear activism gained a wider appeal and influence, and nuclear power began to become an issue of major public protest.
+In the early 1970s, there were large protests about a proposed nuclear power plant in Wyhl, Germany, and the project was cancelled in 1975.
+The anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.
+By the mid-1970s, anti-nuclear activism had gained a wider appeal and influence, and nuclear power began to become an issue of major public protest.
 In some countries, the nuclear power conflict "reached an intensity unprecedented in the history of technology controversies".
 In May 1979, an estimated 70,000 people, including then governor of California Jerry Brown, attended a march against nuclear power in Washington, D.C.
 Anti-nuclear power groups emerged in every country that had a nuclear power programme.

 Globally during the 1980s one new nuclear reactor started up every 17 days on average.